kay-is/awesome-tagged-templates/README.md

 ## Libraries

 ### CSS
+- [astroturf](https://github.com/4Catalyzer/astroturf) _An "artificial" css-in-js for those that want it all._
 - [emotion](https://emotion.sh) _CSS-in-JS library designed for high performance style composition_
 - [styled components](https://www.styled-components.com/) _Visual primitives for the component age.
 Use the best bits of ES6 and CSS to style your apps without stress_